russgreen/XamlGridExtension/README.md

 ## Current scope

-This project focuses on structural `Grid` editing in XAML documents inside Visual Studio.
+This repository contains a **Visual Studio extension (VSIX)** focused on structural `Grid` editing in XAML documents.
 It does not attempt to be a full visual designer; instead, it provides targeted editing commands that keep grid-related attached properties in sync.

 ## Repository status